Sips from the Firehose

 Janine played to a packed house at Photoshop World.
 Apologies for the muddy pic and the brevity of posts, but I am in info-overload mode.

-Tags: Adobe MAX, animated, conference, Los Angeles, popularity, tag cloud, UGC
+Tags: Adobe MAX, animated, conference, Design, Los Angeles, Multimedia, popularity, tag cloud, UGC, Uncategorized, visual storytelling

 I stumbled across this today while poking around at the new Adobe products, trying to decide whether it’s worth it to upgrade to CS4 for the new features in Premiere Pro and Photoshop, or to just hang on to CS3.